aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_dirdefault.md

 ## DirDefault               --  open specific directory by default

 ## Desc
-open specific directory by default
+* easily configure it to open by default into any directory you want (see also; DirFollowDoc)

 ## See also
 * __blank__